Saturday, August 5, 2023

 Our Group

-Our group had so much fun searching for the turtles and then taking turns getting our picture taken with the tiny turtles.
+Our group had a great time searching for the turtles and then taking turns getting our picture taken with the tiny ones.

 We needed a few items from Rural King in Muscle Shoals, so we took Highway 20 to hwy 72 into Muscle Shoals.

-Our first stop was to get a vanilla Ice cream in a cone at Jack's.
+Our first stop was to get vanilla Ice cream in a cone at Jack's.

 At Rural King, we bought cat food, bird seeds, Sure-Jell, a Top, and a hose nozzle.

-We rode to the Rock Pile with many people, so there were no birds.
+We rode to the Rock Pile with many people, so there were no birds to be seen.

 We stopped at River Heritage Park, and the splash pad was running full blast.